micmelesse/Primus-Turbo/docs/install_dependencies.md

 ### Install procedure

-rocSHMEM IBGDA now is only available at develop branch, installation package will be released in the future.
+rocSHMEM IBGDA now is only available at develop branch (recommended commit e856fbb0ebe519f8743e483a0c7a39548ab74e93), installation package will be released in the future.
 Now you need to follow the [rocSHMEM-building-and-installation](https://github.com/ROCm/rocSHMEM?tab=readme-ov-file#building-and-installation) document to build and install rocSHMEM.

 rocSHMEM supports three types of NIC drivers: `bnxt`,`mlx5` and `ionic`.
 You should check cluster network card configuration and build rocSHMEM with corresponding compile script.

+> **Note: rocSHMEM is under development, no guarantee of full compatibility and performance for bnxt,mlx5 and ionic NIC driver.**

 For example, the following shows that NIC used by the cluster is ConnectX-7.
 ```bash